NEW from MEGGLE: Lactose LE – Lactose Monohydrate Low Endotoxin

 Lactose is listed in the FDA Inactive Ingrdient Database (IID) for parenteral and ophthalmic applications

-Excipients which are suitable to stabilize products during lyophilization, and which are approved by regulatory agencies for parenteral formulations, are highly limited.
-The FDA regulatory requirements for parenteral formulations are quite strict: they must be proven safe, non-toxic, sterile, pyrogen-free, and particle-free.
+Excipients which are suitable to stabilize products during freezedrying (lyophilization) and spray-drying, and which are approved by regulatory agencies for parenteral formulations are highly limited.
+The FDA regulatory requirements for parenteral formulations are quite strict: they must be proven safe, non-toxic, sterile, pyrogen-free and particle-free.
 Notably, lactose is listed in the FDA Inactive Ingredient Database (IID) for parenteral and ophthalmic applications. β-Lactoglobulin (BLG) is monitored as marker allergen/milk protein, levels are below LOQ (0.010 ppm).

 Low Bioburden through crucial designed production processes